Important updates for debt agreement administrators

 4.10 As part of the assessment of your application, you will initially be interviewed by delegates of the Inspector-General from Regulation and Enforcement at one of AFSA’s offices.
 You will be questioned to assess your knowledge across a range of both technical and general business commerce areas.
-The interview will be an 'open text' style and will include an oral examination to ascertain your level of knowledge.
+The interview will be an 'open text' style and will include an oral exam to determine your level of knowledge.
 The delegates will also question you on the systems and practices you, or the company, will have in place.
-You will be provided the questions to be asked 30 minutes prior to the allotted interview time to enable you to prepare responses.
+You will be provided the questions 30 minutes before your allotted interview time to enable you to prepare responses.
 The interview should take around one hour.

 4.11 The area where knowledge is required to be demonstrated, and the type of knowledge, is listed in detail below in the assessment of capabilities section.